White Sox vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- He has earned a quality start seven times in 15 starts this season.

-- Dunning has 14 starts of five or more innings this season in 15 chances.
-He averages 4.7 innings per outing.
+- Scherzer has eight starts in a row of five innings or more.

-- He has finished seven appearances without allowing an earned run in 23 chances this season.
+- He has finished four appearances without allowing an earned run in 19 chances this season.

 |Opponent